Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Introduction

 \section{Introduction}

-As social networking services are becoming increasingly popular, online social networks (OSNs) play a growing role in individuals' daily lives, and the user population of OSNs has grown drastically in recent years.
-According to the report in July 2014, the monthly active users of Facebook had reached 1.3 billion and the total number of its monthly active users had in fact exceeded 2.2 billion, which means that Facebook's user population occupied one third of the global population or so \cite{facebook2014}.
-Another research proceeded by L2 (a digital marketing research institutions in New York) demonstrated that the social media usage of WeChat has increased by $26\%$ from June 2013 to June 2014 \cite{Wechat}.
+As social networking services are becoming increasingly popular, online social networks (OSNs) play a growing role in individuals' daily lives.
+The user population of OSNs has grown drastically in recent years.
+According to the research proceeded by Statista\footnote{One of the largest statistics portals, http://www.statista.com/} demonstrated that the number of social network users worldwide in 2014 had reached 1.87 billion and estimated that there will be around 2.72 billion social network users around the globe in 2019 \cite{Statista}.
 In addition, people are spending more and more time on OSNs.
-For example, Experian company in April 2013 showed that American internet users averagely spend $27\%$ of their on-line-time on forums and social networks \cite{Experian}.
-What's more, various kinds of social applications are constantly emerging, which are rendering an increasing user population of OSNs and providing users with more content types to choose from, e.g., audios, videos, and pictures.
-Meanwhile, people are pursuing much higher service quality of OSNs, e.g., they want to hear clearly and watch visually.
+For example, in January 2015, GlobalWebIndex\footnote{A market research firm running world's largest market research study on the digital consumer, https://www.globalwebindex.net/} showed that the average user spends 1.72 hours per day on social platforms, which represents about 28 percent of all online activity \cite{Globalwebindex}.
+What's more, various kinds of social applications are constantly emerging, which are rendering an increasing user population of OSNs and providing users with more types of content to choose from, e.g., audios, videos, and pictures.
 In addition, OSNs are covering a wider range around the world.
-All of the factors involved above are resulting in the heavy transport load that imposes on the underlying communication network of OSNs.
-Furthermore, the transport load in the OSNs will increase continually with the expansion of online social networks.
-Over a long period of time, this growth will give rise to the limitation of Internet's bandwidth, so practically measuring the transport load imposing on the underlying communication network enjoys a crucial meaning.
+All of the factors involved above are resulting in the heavy load imposed on the carrier communication network of OSNs.
+Furthermore, the load in the OSNs will increase continually with the expansion of OSNs.